Is BlueStar a Good Professional Gas Range? (Reviews / Ratings)

 If your desired color is anything but stainless, BlueStar is the only range that allows you to customize with 1000 colors and eight trim packages.

-Also, BlueStar is the most powerful gas range on the market, so if you use your burners, then BlueStar could be the right range for you.
+Also, BlueStar is one of the most powerful gas ranges on the market, so if you use your burners, then BlueStar could be the right range for you.

 However, in a sea of stainless, sealed burner ranges, BlueStar does stand out.

-Whether it is right for you depends on how you cook.
+Whether it is right for you depends on how you use it.

 Additional Resources

 Looking for more information on pro ranges?
-Get the Yale Pro Cooking Buying Guide with features, specs, BTU Outputs and detailed profiles of the major brands.
-Well over 800,000 people have read a Yale Guide.
+Get the Yale Pro Cooking Buying Guide with features, specs, BTU Outputs, and detailed profiles of the major brands.
+Well over 900,000 people have read a Yale Guide.

 Related Articles: